Unlocking SQL Server Deadlocks: Detect, Handle, and Prevent

 For example, you may avoid deadlocks by `WITH (NOLOCK)`, but you must be cautious so that data integrity is not compromised.

-Talk to our experts to see how DBSync Data Replication handles SQL Server deadlocks with retry logics and query optimizations.
+Talk to our experts to see how DBSync Data Replication software handles SQL Server deadlocks with retry logics and query optimizations.

 FAQs